nengo/nengo-fpga/docs/examples.rst

 states with the action that will provide it the highest reward (and hopefully avoid the walls).

-This example has an optional requirement.

-.. rst-class:: compact

-1. (Optional) ``keyboard-state`` branch of Nengo GUI.
-This will allow you to control the GUI simulation using key presses.

-.. should we include instructions on installing a dev version of the GUI and how to switch branches? or just leave it for people who know what they are doing and hopefully it gets merged soon.

 To run this example in Nengo, from the |gui_dir| directory, run:

 .. code-block:: none